pakal/rsfile/CONTRIBUTING.rst

 Testing using TOX
 ---------------------

-- Pnstall the latest versions of pip, virtualenv and tox
+- Install the latest versions of pip, virtualenv and tox
 - Run tox from the root folder (possibly with "-e pyXY" or "-e doc" to select a specific environment):

 $ tox